 How Does Sclerotherapy Work?

 Sclerotherapy works by causing an inflammatory reaction in the spider vein that eventually leads to fibrosis and closure of the vein.
 Do not be surprised when the injected veins actually look worse during the first few days after the sclerotherapy session.
 This is a result of the inflammatory reaction and is to be expected.
-You may also notice small areas of clot within the injected veins.
+You may also notice small areas of clot (dark blood) within the injected veins.
 This is not the type of blood clot that can be life threatening and it should resolve on its own with time.
 Should the clotted vein cause any discomfort, we will make a small pin prick in the skin overlying the clot and express it from the vein.
 The discomfort should then quickly resolve.

 Some spider veins are more resistant to sclerosis than others.
 We will adjust the concentration (power) of the sclerotherapy agents depending on the success of the previous sclerotherapy session.